Should You Take Your IEP Fight to the Media? Read This First.

 Even 40+ years after IDEA 1975, many of these perceptions are alive and well.
 And with the internet, people feel emboldened and empowered to tell you just how they feel about your kid.

-There have been many special ed stories in the news media.
+There have been many special education stories in the news media.
 In New Jersey, one autistic child was bullied by his teachers.
 And, another was dropped of at the wrong house by his school bus and left there (he is non-verbal).

 Frustrated parents took to the media to be heard.
 Here is some of what they received in response.